Mafia City: Reception

+Upon its release, Mafia City spawned multiple advertisements and received a mixed reception from critics.
+While praised for its polished visuals and mafia-themed strategy gameplay, the game faced criticism for its pay-to-win mechanics.
+According to Blue Moon Game, the title offers "great visuals and overall polish," but its monetization model, particularly the reliance on microtransactions, dampened the overall experience.

+Advertising and availability

 In August 2018 an advert for the game in which players were given the option to either "torture" or "finish" a female hostage was removed from Facebook and YouTube.
 The adverts are not representative of the gameplay.

 The app was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.